Mikaela-G/Reddit_Toxicounter/README.md

 At our project's conception, we weren't clear and concise on our thesis question, which lead to a scraping pattern that was highly inefficient; we basically scraped comments from ten of the most popular subreddits, which soon proved to be impossible due to volume.
 As a result, once we improved upon our research question to only scrape **one** subreddit, we were able to much more efficiently retrieve the data.

 In conclusion, in order to solve our memory problem, we utilized a SQL database and SQL batch injection.
-In order to solve our time problem, we used asyncio and aiohttp to send 2000 requests (scraping, labelling) at the same time, cutting down our scraping time a hundredfold.
+In order to solve our time problem, we used asyncio and aiohttp to send 2000 requests (scraping, labelling) at the same time, cutting down our scraping time a hundredfold; cloud computing also took out a chunk of the scraping work.

 ## Analysis Methodology
 Our analysis on the toxicity of Reddit comments deals with a relatively standard machine learning problem: multi-label classification.
 We deal with supervised learning, which in this instance, involves training a classifier on data already labeled for toxicity in order to predict the toxicity level of other comments.